Location: Vancouver, BC (Canada)

 - Course markings are in kilometers, with a few key spots in miles, so be ready for lots more counting!

-- The hill from about miles 4.4 – 7.4 feels hard compared to the rest of the course, even though it’s not steep.
+- The hill from about miles 4.4 – 7.4 of the marathon feels hard compared to the rest of the course, even though it’s not steep.

-- There is a nice long downhill stretch leading up to the halfway point.
+- There is a nice long downhill stretch leading up to the halfway point of the full.

 - Several sections with fans, but several sections without any people cheering, so be prepared for some quiet miles